 Drayage — a service offered to companies moving cargoes around the world — has become a staple piece of many international supply chains.
 So you’re here looking for information about what it could mean for yours.

 Here at ATS International, we’ve been arranging drayage for customers (as part of their comprehensive transport concept) for decades.
-We’ve seen how integral drayage can become over the years, allowing shipments to arrive on time and avoid ancillary fees (like equipment demurrage).
+We’ve seen how integral drayage can become over the years, allowing shipments to arrive on time and avoid ancillary fees (like equipment demurrage and detention).

 You’ll find a comprehensive breakdown of drayage in this article so you feel comfortable arranging, and budgeting for, this service in the future.